-For the maple syrup, use grade B, or the darkest variety that you can find.
+For the maple syrup, use the darkest variety that you can find.
 It will impart the most maple flavor to your pie.
-Save the grade A for pancakes.–Dawn Casale and David Crofton
+Save the lighter maple syrup for pancakes.

 - 1 tablespoon granulated sugar